CAT Reunion 2018 ~ come celebrate!

 President of the CAT Association

-REUNION 2013 in San Diego was intimate and heartwarming
+CAT Reunion 2013 in San Diego was Intimate and Heartwarming

 We all enjoyed our time together at the Town and Country Resort in beautiful, sunny San Diego!
 Many thanks to Lloyd Coleman and Pat Shaver Schier for their tireless work orchestrating yet another memorable get together.
 This reunion demonstrated in so many ways that we are not just an organization, we are a family.